Abdulmoiz-Ahmer/ultimate-software-engineering-guide/gof/structural/decorator/explanation.md

 It can also be used if an application has a lot of distinct objects with the same underlying code.
 Instead of creating all of them using different subclasses, additional functionalities can be added to the objects using the decorator pattern.

 A simple example is text formatting, where you need to apply different formattings such as bold, italics, and underline to the same text.

-Now that you know what a decorator pattern is, it’s time to implement it!